sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/serving-sparkmllib-models.rst

    :alt: SaveML Model
    :width: 55%

 Once the SparkML model is saved, it can be loaded and used in scoring.
-Fire Insights enables the saving of both, Spark ML models and pipelines.
+Sparkflows enables the saving of both, Spark ML models and pipelines.

 Batch Model Scoring
 --------------------